 About ten years after his return to Vienna, Gruen gave a speech in which he declared, “I refuse to pay alimony for these bastard developments.”

 Victor Gruen, the mall maker, became the foremost mall critic.

 Meanwhile, America’s love affair with malls continued, for a time.
 From the 1960s to about the 1990s, it was cool to go to the mall.
 Literally—it might have been the only air-conditioned place in town.

-Before we all lived and worked in air conditioned, climate-controlled environments, the mall was a special escape from the heat and the cold.
-Now, after days spent in indoors, shoppers want to go outside, and popular tastes have veered away from the indoor mall.
+Before we all lived and worked in air-conditioned, climate-controlled environments, the mall was a special escape from the heat and the cold.
+Now, after days spent indoors, shoppers want to go outside, and popular tastes have veered away from the indoor mall.

 As for those old climate-controlled, fully enclosed shopping malls—some have fallen into disrepair.
 Others have actually been repurposed.
 Several shopping malls have been retrofitted into Latino community centers, like Plaza Fiesta outside of Atlanta.

 At Plaza Fiesta, a lot of stores have been cut up into much smaller mom and pop shops selling Western wear and quinceañera dresses, and Plaza Fiesta also has a steady events calendar of performances.
 These sort of community malls have finally become true third places, where people can gather and spend money.
 All in the shell of the failed design.

 Many people—architectural historians especially—think Gruen was a horrible architect.
 Yes, the exteriors of his shopping centers are uniformly boring, but for Gruen, the exteriors weren’t the point.
 It was the life and the atmosphere within the mall.
 Those fountains, the cheesy statues, the elevator music piped in through all those speakers—those are all part of the Gruen Effect, and they helped turn shopping malls into spaces where we felt comfortable staying and spending time and money.